 Wow!
 It’s that time of year already, isn’t it?
-How do the summer months fly by so fast?
-Back to school, here we come!
-We know that getting our kids ready for school in the morning can sometimes feel very rushed.
-And when our kids feel rushed, they are not happy campers!
-That is why we put together some tips to make the morning less hectic and get everyone out of the door on time.
-And when the morning starts off smooth, we can all start our day off on a better foot.
-(No one wants frustrated parents or kids in the a.m.!)
+Whether your kids have school in-person or online, back to school, here we come!
+We know that getting our kids ready for school in the morning can sometimes feel very rushed, even when school is at home.
+That is why we put together some tips to make the morning less hectic and get everyone out of the door or logged into the computer on time.
+When the morning starts off smooth, we can all start our day off on a better foot.
+(No one wants frustrated parents or kids first thing in the morning!)

 TIP #1: START BEFORE SCHOOL DOES

 Our first tip is to start before school does.
-We know that routines and bedtimes can get lax during the summer months.
+We know that routines and bedtimes can get lax during the summer months and quarantine.
 That’s why it is best to ease our children back into routines a week or two before school starts.
 Perhaps this will mean to start slowly pushing back bedtime as well as getting up earlier.

 TIP #2: PREPARE THE NIGHT BEFORE